Azure-Samples/active-directory-dotnetcore-daemon-v2/5-Call-MSGraph-ManagedIdentity/README.md

 ### Overview

-This sample application shows how to use the [Microsoft identity platform](https://aka.ms/identityplatform) to access the data of Microsoft business customers in [Microsoft Graph](https://aka.ms/msgraph) in a long-running, non-interactive process.
-It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an [Access Token(s)](https://aka.ms/access-tokens) using a managed identity, which is then used to call the [Microsoft Graph](https://graph.microsoft.io) API and access organizational data.
+This sample application shows how to use the [Microsoft identity platform](https://aka.ms/identityplatform) to access the data of Microsoft business customers in [Microsoft Graph](https://aka.ms/msgraph) in a non-interactive process.
+It uses Managed Identity to acquire an [Access Token(s)](https://aka.ms/access-tokens), which is then used to call the [Microsoft Graph](https://graph.microsoft.io) API and access organizational data.

 The app is a .NET Core Console application.
-It gets the list of users in a Microsoft Entra tenant by using the Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) to authenticate and acquire a token.
+It gets the number of users in a Microsoft Entra tenant by using Microsoft.Identity.Web token acquirer, which is a higher level API on top of the Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)).

 ## Scenario

 The console application:

 1. Gets a token from Microsoft Entra ID for itself (without a user).
-1. It then calls the Microsoft Graph `/users` endpoint to get the list of users, which it displays on the screen.
+1. It then calls the Microsoft Graph `/users` endpoint to get the list of users, of which it displays the count on the screen.

 - Developers who wish to gain good familiarity of programming with Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.